 - »Gakuseikaikan GUIDE (School dormitories)

 - »Unilife student condominiums (student condominiums)

-- »S-rent(Japanese only) (furnished student condominiums・Shared housing)
+- »SAKURA RENT(English) (furnished student condominiums・Shared housing)

 Concluding a lease agreement